eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-insomnia.md

 - If successful, a 200 OK response will appear next to the `Send`-Button, confirming the Aspect Model has been registered in the service.

 4. To verify the registration:
-- Use the HTTPie request labeled `Step 2.1.2 Verify the Creation`.
+- Use the Insomnia request labeled `Step 2.1.2 Verify the Creation`.
 - Replace <UUID-1> with your actual UUID from the datasheet.
 - Send the request.
 A 200 OK response confirms that the data has been registered successfully.